Phantom Stranger: The New 52

 Pandora meets the Phantom Stranger and tells him she needs his help to find the person who can open her box.
 He refuses, reminding her of the last time the box was opened, when the sins of the world were unleashed.
 To this, she responds that she only wants to save everyone from what she unleashed.
-John Constantine tries to con the Phantom Stranger to join the Justice League Dark by promising to return one of the 30 silver coins bound to him through his punishment.
+John Constantine tries to con the Phantom Stranger to join the Justice League Dark by promising to return one of the coins bound to him through his punishment.
 The Phantom Stranger rejects the offer, but Constantine feels he will eventually come around and be on the Justice League Dark's side.
 The Question manipulates Doctor Thirteen to impale the Phantom Stranger with the Spear of Destiny.
 The Phantom Stranger is left on the door to the House of Mystery, and the Justice League Dark attempt to revive him, summoning the Nightmare Nurse.
-Once they do revive him, the Phantom Stranger states that they are all in his debt and asks the Justice League Dark (specifically Zatanna) to help him enter Hell in order to save his family.
+Once they do revive him, the Phantom Stranger states that they are all in his debt and asks the Justice League Dark (specifically Zatanna) to help him enter Hell to save his family.
 Zauriel warns the Phantom Stranger that he is never allowed to enter Heaven again, having gone to Hell to try to save his family.
 Zauriel also states to the Phantom Stranger that if he tries, he will be erased from time and history forever.

 Powers and abilities

 The natures of these are as mysterious as the Stranger himself, who seems to be effectively immortal, never aging.
 The Phantom Stranger has demonstrated enormous powers and capabilities, the exact origin of which is undetermined.
-He can travel enormous distances in a very short period of time, such as to the JLA Watchtower and Apokolips, as well as to mystical dimensions, such as Heaven, Hell and the realm occupied by the Quintessence (although he is forbidden from entering Heaven directly).
-He can fire energy bolts of great force, travel through time, dispel magic, reveal illusions, and survive in space without any type of life support system; on one occasion, he created a mystical shield that protected Superman from any spells cast against him directly in preparation for Superman's upcoming confrontation with Arion.
+He can travel enormous distances in a short period of time, such as to the JLA Watchtower and Apokolips, as well as to mystical dimensions, such as Heaven, Hell and the realm occupied by the Quintessence, though he is forbidden from entering Heaven directly.
+He can fire energy bolts of great force, travel through time, dispel magic, reveal illusions, warp reality on a universal scale, and survive in space without any type of life support system; on one occasion, he created a mystical shield that protected Superman from any spells cast against him directly in preparation for Superman's upcoming confrontation with Arion.
 The limits of his power have not been defined.
-In many cases, despite his obvious capabilities, he claims he is not allowed to end a crisis directly, only to guide others to take the necessary actions (this restriction allows the Stranger to guest-star in virtually any title without becoming a deus ex machina, whose actions would immediately end the story).
+In many cases, despite his capabilities, he claims he is not allowed to end a crisis directly, only to guide others to take the necessary actions.